MitchellSparrow/Masters-Dissertation-Source-Code/README.md

 # Masters Dissertation

 The following repository contains all of the source code for my Masters Dissertation.
+Navigate to the **v1** folder to view all of the respective code sections.

 ![alt text](https://cdn.sanity.io/images/xbn4zmfs/production/d23c8c88963a2ccc85ebf04be82d2096592a9b23-1691x583.png)